Engee documentation

 ОСШ = 13.11 дБ

-To achieve an OSR = 13 dB, sufficient power must be transmitted to the target.
-Use the radar equation to estimate the peak transmit power required to achieve a given ROS for a target at a range of 3000 metres.
-The received signal also depends on the EPR, which is assumed to follow a non-fluctuating model (Swerling 0).
-Let us set the radar to the same receive and transmit gains of 20 dB.
+To achieve SNR = 13 dB, sufficient power must be transmitted to the target.
+Use the radar equation to estimate the peak transmission power required to achieve a given SNR for a target at a range of 3,000 meters.
+The received signal also depends on the EPR, which is assumed to correspond to the non-fluctuating model (Swerling 0).
+We will set the radar to have the same gain coefficients for reception and transmission, equal to 20 dB.

 In [ ]: